How to A/B Test Your Website Without Paying for Tools

 Frequently asked questions

-Not if done correctly.
-Google's official guidance says to use 302 redirects for URL-based variants, set rel="canonical" on variant pages, and avoid showing different content to Googlebot than to users.
+Does A/B testing affect SEO?
+Not if you do it right.
+Google's official guidance says to use 302 redirects for URL-based variants, set rel="canonical" on variant pages, and never serve Googlebot content that differs from what people see.

 The three-line summary